runely/calendar-homey/README.md

 ## Changelog

+- 1.2.0
+    - No need to return value in `Promise.resolve`
 - 1.1.4
     - Dates must have **year** as part of the date for TTS to work properly
 - 1.1.3